steamerjs/steamer-plugin-ak/README.md

 Your source folder, that should be the source production code.
 For the above example, it should be `build` which is also the default value.

-The next two questions will loop until you type empty string because you may have multiple mappings.
+The next two questions won't stop until you type empty string because you may have multiple mappings.
 For example, you will hope to use `huayang.qq.com/h5/` for your html files in `webserver` folder, then use `s1.url.cn/h5/` for your cdn files.

 ```javascript